dotnet/samples/windowsforms/README.md

 .NET Core has its own implementation of `System.ServiceModel` with some differences:

-* It's available as NuGet packages (also included in the Windows Compatiblity Pack).
+* It's available as NuGet packages (also included in the Windows Compatibility Pack).
 * There are [unsupported features](https://github.com/dotnet/wcf/blob/main/release-notes/SupportedFeatures-v2.1.0.md) that you should review.
 * The binding and endpoint address must be specified in the service client constructor.
 Otherwise, if you reuse the ServiceReference created by Visual Studio, you may get the following error: `System.PlatformNotSupportedException: 'Configuration files are not supported.'`

 ## Filing issues and getting help

-You can file WinForms and WPF related issues in the [dotnet/core repo](https://github.com/dotnet/core/issues).
-If you are trying out WPF or WinForms development on top of .NET Core 3.1 and get stuck or have questions, please reach out to netcore3modernize@microsoft.com.
+You can file Windows Forms and WPF related issues in the [dotnet/core repo](https://github.com/dotnet/core/issues).
+If you are trying out WPF or Windows Forms development on top of .NET Core 3.1 and get stuck or have questions, reach out to <netcore3modernize@microsoft.com>.

 ### Known issues